 Recommended Tools

-Yogurt - Many recipes that use yogurt in mac and cheese are trying to make this dish more healthy, but I use it because I like the tangy taste it gives to the final dish.
+- Yogurt – Used to give a tangy taste to the final dish.
 For this recipe, I used an organic grass-fed yogurt.
-Use any type of yogurt just make sure it isn't flavored.
+Use any type of yogurt just make sure it is unflavored.

-Store leftover mac and cheese in the refrigerator inside of plastic baggies or an air-tight container for up to 5 days.
+- Store leftover mac and cheese in the refrigerator inside plastic baggies or an air-tight container for up to 5 days.
 Store in the freezer inside a freezer-safe bag for several weeks.

 Looking For More Holiday Recipes?